nizam88/save-order/README.md

 ### Run the app locally

 - git clone https://github.com/nizam88/save-order.git
+-`cd save-order` - Goto repository
 - `npm install`
-- `nodemon index.js"` - This will start the application and run on port 3000
+- `nodemon index.js` - This will start the application and run on port 3000

 you can change port in `.env` file check `.env-sample`